Highly paid professional hackers often operate like a ‘regular’ business when they come together.

 Meanwhile, over 30 percent of all phishing messages were opened by targets, despite ongoing educational eforts by companies urging employees to avoid opening “suspicious” messages – meaning that hackers can rely on phishing messages (usually with a “touch” of social engineering provided by Bad Guy Hackers Inc.’s resident psychologist).
 Those statistics are what makes hacking such a lucrative career path; victims are so compliant in enabling hackers to spread their malware, that it’s almost as easy as taking candy from a baby.

-2. Sandboxes: More sophisticated than anti-virus programs, sandboxes have the capability of examining messages before they get to users’ inboxes, so they could be an efective method of preventing malware from in????ltrating systems.
+2. Sandboxes: More sophisticated than anti-virus programs, sandboxes have the capability of examining messages before they get to users’ inboxes, so they could be an effective method of preventing malware from infiltrating systems.
 If a message checks out, it is allowed to advance to a user’s inbox; if not, it’s trashed.

 Unlike anti-virus programs, sandboxes don’t require a signature file to work; if something seems anomalous, the sandbox will keep it out.
 But often malware comes attached to legitimate messages – and the sandbox, unable to diferentiate between the elements of a message, will prevent the entire message from going through.
 As a result, the flow of work is interrupted.
 In addition, sandboxes are unable to examine VBA (Visual Basic for Applications) macro malware, often part of Word documents.
 If a message appears clean, and the attachment is a simple Word file, the sandbox will wave it through – with targets still providing hackers with opportunities to earn their pay.